LHS 1140 b: Mass and radius

+A recent study from 2023 reevaluates the mass and radius of LHS 1140 b, finding a mass of 5.60±0.19 Earth mass and a radius of 1.730±0.025 Earth radius, less massive and larger than previous estimates.
+This would make LHS 1140 b an ocean world or dense mini-Neptune rather than a terrestrial planet.

 Orbit and temperature

 The orbit of LHS 1140 b takes 24.737 days to complete, much quicker than Earth's year of 365 days.
-Its orbital radius is at 0.0875 AU, or 8.75% the distance between Earth and the Sun.
-While this is quite close, the star LHS 1140 is so dim that the planet only gets 0.41 times the incident flux of Earth at this distance.
-With an albedo of 0, LHS 1140 b has an equilibrium temperature of 230 K, compared to Earth's at 255 K. If LHS 1140 b has an albedo similar to that of Earth, the equilibrium temperature would be even lower, at 201 K. However, with a greenhouse effect at least as strong as Earth's LHS 1140 b would have a surface temperature greater than 266 K for an albedo of 0.
+Its orbital radius is at 0.0946 AU, or 9.46% the distance between Earth and the Sun.
+While this is quite close, the star LHS 1140 is so dim that the planet only gets 0.43 times the incident flux of Earth at this distance.
+Assuming an albedo of 0, LHS 1140 b has an equilibrium temperature of 230 K, compared to Earth's at 255 K. If LHS 1140 b has an albedo similar to that of Earth, the equilibrium temperature would be even lower, at 201 K. However, with a greenhouse effect at least as strong as Earth's LHS 1140 b would have a surface temperature greater than 266 K for an albedo of 0.
 Due to the high mass of the planet, it likely has a thicker atmosphere with a more powerful greenhouse effect.
-Like many other potentially habitable red dwarf planets, the orbit of LHS 1140 b is quite circular: the eccentricity is measured to be lower than 0.29 to a 90% confidence.
-However, unlike many other red dwarf planets, the circularization of the orbit cannot be explained by stellar tides, and thus the circularity of the orbit is likely to be natal.
+Like many potentially habitable planets around red dwarfs, the orbit of LHS 1140 b is quite circular: the eccentricity is measured to be lower than 0.29 to a 90% confidence.
+The circularization of the orbit cannot be explained by stellar tides, and thus the circularity of the orbit is likely to be natal.